vdclab/vdclab-wiki/Scinapse.md

 title: Scinapse
 description: Free academic search engine
 published: true
-date: 2020-05-08T18:07:43.734Z
+date: 2020-07-29T19:46:26.990Z
-tags: specialized search
+tags: publisher affiliated, reference, tool, specialized search, data capture, text search, text-mining, database, resource, literature, curated, library
+editor: markdown
 ---

 # Scinapse

 > Scinapse is a free search engine for academic papers.
 As of April 2019, it indexes more than 200 million articles from more than 40,000 journals.
-It has more than 300,000 visitors on a monthly basis, as of April 2019.
+It has more than 300,000 visitors on a monthly basis.
 {.is-info}